 Together we sat in her bedroom and I started to explain my situation.

 As soon as the word cancer came out of my mouth, Nicole was beside herself, she genuinely thought she was going to lose her best friend.
-Once I described the treatment I was going to have she calmed down and was more relieved that there was a cure for me.
+Once I described the treatment I was going to have she calmed down and was more relieved that there was treatment for me.

 Nicole’s mum was aware of what I was telling her, as my mum explained to her downstairs.
 Us four girls sat together and had massive cuddles.
 It felt good that I was loved so much and had all the support I needed.